severinbratus/fractal-viewer/rec-main/README.md

 ## Usage

-The usage is ridiculous, as the way to pass the argument to the factorial function is through the number of arguments:
+The usage is ridiculous, as the way to pass the argument to the factorial function is through the number of arguments[^1]:

 ``` sh
 [ ~ ]$ ./fact.out two three four five six seven